 The exchanging of dives to spa treatments within a package is not available.
 The Scuba Holiday Package is only available for Advance Open Water certified divers.
 Those who have selected the Scuba Holiday Package may book chargeable spa treatments, depending on availability.

 Internet onboard vessel

-Scubaspa Maldives provides a free package of 1GB of data for each guest.
-Once your data is used you may upgrade your internet package.
+Scubaspa ZEN Indonesia provides a free package of 1GB of data for each guest.
+Once your data is used, you may upgrade your internet package fee.

 General Rules for Flying a Drone in Indonesia

 Based on our research and interpretation of the laws, here are the most important rules to know for flying a drone in Indonesia.

 Drones may not fly above 150 meters (492 feet) without permission.

 Drones may not weigh more than 7 kilograms (15.4 pounds).

 Drones may not be flown within 15 kilometers (9.32 miles) of any airport.

 Drones may not be flown over crowds or highly populated areas.